The drag-adjoint field of a circular cylinder wake at Reynolds numbers 20, 100 and 500: Theoretical Analysis of the Drag-Adjoint Field

 In addition, one can decompose the shear strain rate into its principal components

 For incompressible flow, the tensor has zero trace, therefore $\lambda_1 + \lambda_2 + \lambda_3=0$.
 The principal components corresponding to negative eigenvalues are the contracting directions, and contribute to positive energy production in Equation (\ref{adjeneprod}); the principal components corresponding to positive eigenvalues are the stretching directions, and contribute to negative energy production.
-The signed of the combined production from all principal components depend on the direction of the adjoint vector $\hat{u}$: if it is aligned with the principal components with negative eigenvalues (the contracting directions forward in time and stretching directions backwards in time), the production of adjoint energy is positive.
-If $\hat{u}$ is aligned with the principal components with positive eigenvalues (the stretching directions forward in time and contracting directions backwards in time), the production of adjoint energy is negative.
+The sign of the combined production from all principal components depends on the direction of the adjoint vector $\hat{\mathbf{u}}$.
+If it is aligned with the principal components with negative eigenvalues (the contracting directions forwards in time and stretching directions backwards in time), the production of adjoint energy is positive.
+If $\hat{\mathbf{u}}$ is aligned with the principal components with positive eigenvalues (the stretching directions forwards in time and contracting directions backwards in time), the production of adjoint energy is negative.

-In the adjoint energy equation (\ref{energy}), the relative magnitude of the net contribution from the production term $\hat{P}^{\hat{\mathcal{E}}} = -\rho\, \hat{u}\cdot S\cdot\hat{u}$ to the net dissipation from $\hat{D}^{\hat{\mathcal{E}}}=\mu \|\nabla\hat{u}\|^2$ determines the energy balance of the adjoint field.
+In the adjoint energy equation (\ref{energy}), the relative magnitude of the net contribution from the production term $\hat{P}^{\hat{\mathcal{E}}} = -\rho\, \hat{\mathbf{u}}\cdot \tensor{S}\cdot\hat{\mathbf{u}}$ to the net dissipation from $\hat{D}^{\hat{\mathcal{E}}}=\mu \|\nabla\hat{\mathbf{u}}\|^2$ determines the energy balance of the adjoint field.
 When $\hat{P}^{\hat{\mathcal{E}}}$ is smaller than $\hat{D}^{\hat{\mathcal{E}}}$, the main effect in the interior of the domain is damping; most of the energy of the adjoint field comes from the boundary terms in the Equation (\ref{energy}).
 This is common for steady, laminar flows.
 When $\hat{P}^{\hat{\mathcal{E}}}$ and $\hat{D}^{\hat{\mathcal{E}}}$ have similar magnitudes, the adjoint field could produce enough energy in the interior of domain to sustain itself.
 This is common for periodic, laminar flows.
-When $\hat{P}^{\hat{\mathcal{E}}}$ is greater than $\hat{D}^{\hat{\mathcal{E}}}$, the adjoint field can self-produce net positive energy from the interior of the domain; leading to exponential growth of the adjoint solution.
+When $\hat{P}^{\hat{\mathcal{E}}}$ is greater than $\hat{D}^{\hat{\mathcal{E}}}$, the adjoint field can self-produce net positive energy from the interior of the domain, leading to exponential growth of the adjoint solution.
 This is common for chaotic, turbulent flows.
 Adjoint fields for flow over a circular cylinder at $Re_D=20, 100$ and $500$ correspond to these three cases, respectively.